Skip to main content Skip to footer

 • the creation of new reserves to offset anticipated future infrastructure needs.

-Township staff worked diligently to prepare the 2023 Budget which represents the commitment of Council and staff to provide a fiscally responsible financial outlook for the year while continuing to strive for excellence and improvements where possible that align with the Township Strategic Plan and are in the best interest of the residents of the Township of Algonquin Highlands.
+Township staff worked diligently to prepare the 2025 Budget which represents the commitment of Council and staff to provide a fiscally responsible financial outlook for the year while continuing to strive for service excellence and improvements where possible that align with the new Township Strategic Plan and are in the best interest of the residents of the Township of Algonquin Highlands.

 Sign up for News and Notices!